Our Mission: Grace Christian Fellowship exists to glorify God by forming Christ in a growing church.”

 We are committed to biblical fellowship.

-We believe that biblical fellowship in the context of small group ministry is crucial for growth in godliness.
-(Acts 2:42-47) Biblical fellowship is making known to others what God has made known to us.
-In addition, biblical fellowship involves receiving from others what God has made know to them.
-(1 Jn.
+We believe that biblical fellowship in the context of small groups and Biblical counseling are crucial for growth in godliness (Acts 2:42-47).
+Biblical fellowship is making known to others what God has made known to us.
+In addition, biblical fellowship involves receiving from others what God has made know to them (1 Jn.
 1:3, Rom.
-1:11ff) Biblical fellowship in the context of small group often includes encouragement, prayer, exhortation, rebuke, and the application of Sunday’s sermon.
-(Heb.
-10:24ff) Small groups along with Sunday worship are the non-negotiable heart and soul of GCF’s life together.
+1:11ff) .

 In the spring of 2002, six families joined together to plant what would become Grace Christian Fellowship.
 Our intention was to add a gospel-centered, gospel-driven church utterly dependent upon the power of the Holy Spirit.
 We started in Mark William’s basement.
 Within a month we had moved to the Fireside Room at Fourth Memorial Church.
 A few months later we began meeting at the Eat Right Wedding Chapel on North Washington street.

 During these early years, many curious people came to check out the new church in town.
 Some stayed, and with this loyal nucleus we began to put down roots and grow upward.
 Then, in the spring of 2004 we moved to Our Savior Lutheran on north Washington.
 A year later St. Paul’s Lutheran, at our current location on North Hamilton, contacted us with an offer to sell.
 In December of 2005 we purchased St. Paul’s and the Lutheran congregation moved to a different facility.

 North Spokane Plant